-It may seem like a contradiction to be on a vegan bodybuilding diet, but the reality is many athletes and gym-goers are turning to plant-based meal plans to improve their performance and pack on muscle.
+It may seem counterproductive to be on a vegan diet for bodybuilding purposes, but the reality is many athletes and gym-goers are turning to plant-based meal plans to improve their performance and muscle gains.
 While you're not going to find a ton of pro-level vegan bodybuilders or powerlifters, there is no reason to believe you can't build muscle and get stronger while following a plant-based diet.

-Rather than crowning a unanimous "winner" in the contentious debate of plant-based vs. animal-based diets, this article will take a look at the science and research behind a vegan bodybuilding diet plan and plant-based diet for athletes, as well as potential drawbacks for vegan bodybuilders to consider.
+Rather than crowning a unanimous "winner" in the contentious debate of plant-based vs. animal-based diets, this article will take a look at the science and research behind a vegan bodybuilding diet plan and plant-based diet for athletes, as well as potential drawbacks for vegan bodybuilders to consider and how to address them.

 If you've had the chance to read our comparison of paleo vs. keto vs. whole30, then you're likely familiar with vegan and plant-based diets.
 If not, here's a quick overview of the differences between vegan and plant-based meal plans:

-Vegans consume strictly plant foods — no animal or animal-derived products.
+- Vegans consume nothing but plant foods — no animal or animal-derived products.

 On the opposite end of the spectrum from plant-based and vegan diets is the carnivore diet, which includes only meat and no plant foods.
 In other words, the carnivore diet is a plant-free diet.
 It is technically a variation of a ketogenic diet since meat is typically high in fat and protein but has no carbs.

 Meat-eaters, especially carnivore diet apologists, often argue that veganism is suboptimal for building muscle since animal foods are superior sources of protein.
 But does it really make that much of a difference for vegan bodybuilders?

 The carnivore diet is mostly just another example of the extremes people will go to when they read positive anecdotes on the Internet from pseudo-experts.
 There is (very) minimal research on plant-free diets in humans, and most of the studies have been clinical case studies or retrospective observations of Arctic and nomadic societies (R).

 About all we can say at this point is that humans can meet all of the acute essential nutrient needs from animal meats, especially organ meat, but the long-term health consequences remain unknown.